Magnitude meets persistence. Homology theories for filtered simplicial sets: Introduction

-We note that while in limit homology and persistent homology one works with simplicial complexes, the definition of magnitude homology is based on simplicial sets.
-While simplicial complexes present advantages from the computational point of view, as a simplex can be uniquely specified by listing its vertices, from the theoretical point of view simplicial sets are better suited.
-In Section \ref{S:SS} we will explain how to a given simplicial complex one can assign a simplicial set such that their geometric realisations are homeomorphic.
-This assignment is not functorial, however this will not be a problem for our purposes.
+We note that while in Vietoris homology and persistent homology one works with simplicial complexes, the definition of magnitude homology is based on simplicial sets.
+Simplicial complexes present advantages from the computational point of view, as a simplex can be uniquely specified by listing its vertices, but from the theoretical point of view simplicial sets are better suited.
+In Section \ref{S:SS} we explain how to a given simplicial complex one can assign a simplicial set such that their geometric realisations are homotopy equivalent.
+To make this manuscript accessible to a broad audience, we have taken special care in introducing notions related to both magnitude homology, as well as persistent homology.